bagusok/bagusok/README.md

-# Hi There
+# 👏 Hi There
-<p>My name is Rizqi Bagus Andrean, I am someone who likes technology.
-I like to make tools that make it easier in everyday life.</p>
+<p>My name is **Rizqi Bagus Andrean**, I am someone who likes technology.
+I like to make tools that make it easier in everyday life✌️</p>

 ```javascript
 const profiles = {